-In this section, we describe the structure of JSTQL (JavaScript Template Query Language).
+In this section, we describe the structure of JSTQL (JavaScript Template Query Language), that was designed and implemented by the author of this thesis.

 Proposal definition JSTQL is designed to mimic the examples already provided in proposal descriptions.
 These examples can be seen in each of the proposals described in Section 3.2.
 The idea is to allow a similar kind of notation to the examples in order to define the transformations.